PUC Docket Proceedings

 - In March 2017, HGIA submitted the GEMS Annual Plan (FY2018).
 For FY2018, the Authority planned to deploy $50 million in funds through its commercial PV plus storage products, residential PV plus storage products, residential and commercial energy efficiency products and community solar products.

-- In October 2017, the PUC amended Decision and Decision and Order No. 32318 by changing the priority of uses of GEMS program loan repayments (Order No. 34930).
+- In October 2017, the PUC amended Decision and Order No. 32318 by changing the priority of uses of GEMS program loan repayments (Order No. 34930).

 - In March 2018, Program Notification No. 12, to deploy capital to finance commercial energy efficiency for nonprofits, small businesses and multi-family rental projects, was submitted.
 In April 2018, Program Notification No. 12 was conditionally approved (Order No. 35375).